Discovery

 Influencer Marketing Manager American Hat Makers

-An influencer will be disqualified if: They're not hat-wearer, posts NSFW, racist, homophobic, transphobic posts.
+An influencer will be disqualified if: They post NSFW, racist, homophobic, transphobic posts.

 How to spot it in an influencer’s profile: a scan of an influencer’s posts, captions, and comments can give you a solid idea of whether they post inflammatory content.
 For big creators, you can also search for any controversies on Google: just type “[creator’s handle/name] + controversy/sexism/racism/etc.” to ensure you don’t miss any inflammatory content the influencer has deleted.